CommandFusion/XBMC/README.markdown

 * Gestures are only available on Main Menu page in portrait mode at the moment.

 ### Bug Reporting/Feature Requests
 Please help to post any bug/issues that is encountered using this module.
 Any inputs or suggestions are also welcomed.
+	* Bug fixes for the current beta version will be pushed to the master branch.
+	* New features / additional requests will be pushed to the developemental branch.

 Use the [issues](https://github.com/CommandFusion/XBMC/issues) tab of this GitHub repo to report your bugs/feature requests